massgravel/massgrave.dev/oem-folder.md

 -   As stated above, you can copy the `$OEM$` folder to your bootable USB so you don't have to edit the ISO file.
 However, if you need to, then follow the steps below.

--   Extract the ISO file with an archive software like 7-zip or Winrar.
+-   Extract the ISO file with an archive software like 7-zip or Winrar and **rename the extracted folder** to something else so that the ISO and extracted folder names are not the same in the same directory (Otherwise MakeISO.reg will replace your ISO with modified ISO).

 -   Add the mentioned folder to the specified location.